 Plagiarism.org - This website does a good job at explaining what plagiarism is and isn't, and includes a list of the 10 most common types of plagiarism.

 Citation Styles - Several citation styles are used at Jessup.
 Your instructor will indicate which is required for your class.
-All the style guideBooks can be found at call number REF 808 in the reference section of the library.
+All the style guideBooks can be found at call number REF 808 in the reference section of the library or in the Learning Commons book nook.